SAP/cloud-sdk-ios-cai/README.md

 ### Cleanup

-Once a conversation ended you need to call the following functions to avoid memory leaks and unnecessary network requests.
+Once a conversation has ended you need to call the following functions to avoid memory leaks and unnecessary network requests.
 Also `MessagingViewModel` cannot be deallocated otherwise.

 ```swift
 viewModel.cancelSubscriptions()